 In case if your network router has automatic port forwarding options like UPnP and NAT PMP available.
 Then your torrent client can take advanced of these settings to forward bypass firewall restrictions.
 And all your computers to connect with torrent seeders.

-You can check the setting by launching uTorrent client and going to Options > Preferences.
+You can check the setting by launching a uTorrent client and going to Options > Preferences.
 Then you will have to ensure that you have enabled UPnP port mapping and enabled NAT-PMP port mapping options.
 Along with that, you also need to make sure that the Enable Windows Firewall exception checkbox is enabled to allow uTorrent connections through your Windows firewall.

 - Also Check: How To Fix Unsupported Video Format?